-These Candied Glazed Holiday Pecans With Cinnamon and Brown Sugar are the quickest sweet snack to serve your guests and perfect for the holidays!
+These Candied Pecans With Brown Sugar are the quickest sweet snack to serve your guests and perfect for the holidays!
 They are coated in brown sugar and cooled until glazed over and crunchy!
 You won't be able to stop eating them.

 The holidays are around the corner and I could not be more excited for the winter spice and everything nice! 🙂

 Pecans are my go-to nut this time of year so making them extra special by turning them into candy is absolutely necessary.

 If you love pecans, you'll loove my Pecan Tassie Cookies and my Mini Cranberry Pecan Cheese Balls.